i82gapop/PW_1/README.md

 # PW_1
-A project that contains two programs, a contact manager and a post manager, both implemented between them by differents executables.
+A project that contains two programs, a contact manager and a post manager, both implemented between them by different executables.

 ## Usage 🔧